Oxford Industries (NYSE:OXM) Releases Q3 2021 Earnings Guidance

-Oxford Industries (NYSE:OXM) last issued its earnings results on Tuesday, June 8th.
-The textile maker reported $1.89 earnings per share for the quarter, topping analysts’ consensus estimates of $1.06 by $0.83.
-The firm had revenue of $265.76 million during the quarter, compared to analyst estimates of $233.07 million.
-Oxford Industries had a negative net margin of 0.05% and a positive return on equity of 4.84%.
-The company’s quarterly revenue was up 65.7% on a year-over-year basis.
-During the same quarter last year, the business earned ($1.12) earnings per share.
-On average, research analysts forecast that Oxford Industries will post 5.1 EPS for the current fiscal year.

-A number of equities analysts have weighed in on the stock.
-Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell increased their target price on shares of Oxford Industries from $90.00 to $112.00 and gave the stock a neutral rating in a research report on Thursday, June 10th.
-B. Riley increased their target price on shares of Oxford Industries from $106.00 to $120.00 and gave the stock a buy rating in a research report on Thursday, June 10th.
-Zacks Investment Research upgraded shares of Oxford Industries from a hold rating to a buy rating and set a $110.00 price objective for the company in a research report on Thursday, June 10th.
-TheStreet upgraded shares of Oxford Industries from a c rating to a b- rating in a research report on Wednesday, June 9th.
-Finally, Telsey Advisory Group raised their price objective on shares of Oxford Industries from $100.00 to $120.00 and gave the company a market perform rating in a research report on Thursday, June 10th.
-Three equities research analysts have rated the stock with a hold rating and three have issued a buy rating to the stock.
-The company currently has an average rating of Buy and a consensus target price of $118.17.
+The firm also recently disclosed a quarterly dividend, which will be paid on Friday, July 30th.
+Stockholders of record on Friday, July 16th will be given a dividend of $0.42 per share.
+The ex-dividend date is Thursday, July 15th.
+This is an increase from Oxford Industries’s previous quarterly dividend of $0.37.
+This represents a $1.68 annualized dividend and a dividend yield of 1.74%.
+Oxford Industries’s payout ratio is currently -81.77%.

-In other Oxford Industries news, EVP Thomas E. Campbell sold 5,000 shares of Oxford Industries stock in a transaction that occurred on Tuesday, March 30th.
-The shares were sold at an average price of $85.25, for a total transaction of $426,250.00.
-Following the completion of the sale, the executive vice president now directly owns 41,388 shares in the company, valued at $3,528,327.
-The sale was disclosed in a document filed with the SEC, which is available at the SEC website.
-Also, EVP Scott Grassmyer sold 1,000 shares of Oxford Industries stock in a transaction that occurred on Monday, June 21st.
-The shares were sold at an average price of $100.54, for a total transaction of $100,540.00.
-Following the sale, the executive vice president now owns 35,097 shares of the company’s stock, valued at $3,528,652.38.
-The disclosure for this sale can be found here.
-Over the last quarter, insiders have sold 11,000 shares of company stock valued at $953,040.
-5.80% of the stock is currently owned by company insiders.
+In other news, EVP Scott Grassmyer sold 1,000 shares of the business’s stock in a transaction that occurred on Monday, June 21st.
+The stock was sold at an average price of $100.54, for a total transaction of $100,540.00.
+Following the completion of the transaction, the executive vice president now directly owns 35,097 shares in the company, valued at $3,528,652.38.
+The sale was disclosed in a legal filing with the SEC, which is accessible through this link.
+Insiders own 5.80% of the company’s stock.

 About Oxford Industries